Signe Hasso: Early life

 Hasso was born in the Kungsholmen parish of Stockholm in 1915.
-Her father and grandfather died when she was four, and her mother, grandmother, two siblings, and she shared a single room.
+Her father and grandfather died when she was four, and her mother, grandmother, two siblings, and her shared a single room.
 Her mother, a former aspiring actress herself, worked as a waffle cook.
 Hasso attended Matteusskolan, Kungsholms elementarskola för flickor (elementary school for girls) and Norrmalms enskilda läroverk.

 Career

 Hasso's acting career began by accident.
 When a young actress fell ill, her mother was asked if she knew of any little girl who could act.
 Hasso later recalled, "I was 12 then and didn't want to go and neither did my sister, so my mother flipped a coin.
 I lost."
 Her audition for a Molière play was successful, and she started earning money as an actress.
 She performed in Royal Dramatic Theatre productions, beginning in 1927 at the age of 12, and enrolled as the youngest acting student in its history at the age of 16.

 Hasso performed on stage and in film in Sweden.
 In 1933, she made her first film, Tystnadens hus, with German cinematographer/director Harry Hasso, whom she married the same year.

 In Sweden, Signe was approached by Hollywood's Howard Hughes to move to the United States, where she signed a contract with RKO Pictures (which he would later control), and she was promoted as the next Greta Garbo.
 With only a few RKO roles forthcoming, she turned to the stage to make a living.
 According to the Internet Broadway Database, she appeared in five Broadway productions, beginning with Golden Wings (1941).
 In the mid-1940s, she signed with Metro-Goldwyn-Mayer.
 Her first role of note was in Heaven Can Wait (1943).
 During the 1940s, she appeared in The Seventh Cross (1944), Johnny Angel (1945), The House on 92nd Street (1945), A Scandal in Paris (1946), and Where There's Life (1947).
 Her favorite role was as the ex-wife of an actor driven mad, played by Ronald Colman, in A Double Life (1947).